 His romantic tendency made him preoccupied with the pain of the simple, contemplating their conditions, and tracing their stories saturated with oppression and corruption, and his spirit was not able to withstand the injustice of laws and the darkness of society, so he set out to write his immortal novel “The Les Miserables” aspiring to improve the reality of the suffering on earth.

 He did not complete it all at once, as he took years to write it, going through pauses and preoccupation with his political struggle and other creative projects.
-After being exiled, its termination became an inevitable matter that could not be postponed.
+After being exiled, its termination became an inevitable matter that might not be postponed.

 The anthem of freedom, the gospel of social justice, and the symphony of human progress.